SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

 * `Encodings`
 This is where all the encodings for the processed images in EncodingsModel.py are saved.
 They are saved as numpy files which are later loaded into Application.py.
+* `Example Executions`
+This is where the example pictures of Application.py executions can be found.
+In this folder, you can find the actual face recognition occurring through the webcam.
 * `People`
 This folder contains several more directories for the people to be detected and recognized in the application.
 Within the